 Today I am pleased to feature a post by the expert travel blogger, David Lee.
-David is an authority on many travel subjects, but his move to Columbia added this South American country to his repertoire.
+David is an authority on many travel subjects, but his move to Colombia added this South American country to his repertoire.
 This is a beautiful post about little known spots in Colombia.

 The big city nightlife of Bogota, Medellin and Cali often figure prominently into traveler itineraries, however it’s in the small pueblos that Colombian culture is best experienced.
 If your time in the country is short, make an effort to visit at least one of the three prettiest pueblos in Colombia.